 Hot water thrummed against my back and I raised my right arm.
 Wattle drooped like pizza dough.
 I held it up; it fell back down.
 Definitely not Michelle Obama triceps.
 I sighed then placed a hand over my obstinate belly, a gibbous moon affair.
 I pushed it in; it popped right out.
 Despite sporadic dieting and occasionally resisting that second or third glass of wine, the tummy bulge had moved in, loved the location, and was not going anywhere.
 Good God, my husband thought it was sexy.
 It made me feel tubby and old.
 Add to the wattle and waist creep, “noun dropage:” the charming inability to remember names of Presidents, relatives, books, countries….
 Who was the President after Gerald Ford?
 Ford?
 He was a President, wasn't he?

 Massaging a bar of lavender soap into suds, I washed my face and breathed in the scent of farmers’ markets in summer.
 My soapy fingertips slid down my neck then stopped at what felt like a bump.
-I pressed at it, just under my jaw.
+I pressed at it, a couple of inches under my jaw.
 Hard, tiny, and painless.
 A jab of fear made me frown.
 But I felt fine.
 Nothing to worry about.
 Just a swollen lymph node that would soon disappear.

 Outside the dewy glass door, our rescue dog, Spirit, an aging, overweight Shiba Inu, lay on the bath mat waiting but not watching me.
 I loved her and it broke my heart to think about how before we’d rescued her, she’d been repeatedly kicked and beaten.
 One of her litter mates had been kicked to death.
 Now she backed away to avoid being touched but oddly enough enjoyed licking water off my wet calves after a shower.